We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Progressing to Class 1 and 3 Certification

-• Have completed 30 UK CAA Class 2 medical examinations within the preceding 3 years.
+• Have completed at least 30 UK CAA Class 2 medical examinations in the preceding 3 years and evidence of the knowledge and skills required to act as a Class 1 AME.

-• Have completed the course and gained a pass in final exams, for either:
+• Have completed the full course and gained passes in the final exams, for either:

 • UK CAA Approved Advanced Course in Aviation Medicine (ACAM), or